ritwickban/talkative-llm/README.md

 # talkative-llm
 - A library to query large language models (LLMs) given a file of prompts.
-- Supported LLMs include:
+- Supported LLMs can be found [here](https://docs.google.com/spreadsheets/d/1CSA52gXEOIkmzwj78jT50zQCzIS3uV5gkK66akvBHkk/edit#gid=0).
-  - Via HuggingFace models: GPT-2, FLAN-T5, FLAN-UL2
-  - Via OpenAI's API: GPT-3, ChatGPT (GPT-3.5), GPT-4
-  - Llama (need to download weights from [Meta](https://github.com/facebookresearch/llama))
 - Clone, (make venv), and do `pip install -e .` for editable installation.
   - You may want to `git checkout` and use `develop` branch for cutting-edge features.
+- LLMs such as LLaMA, Baize, and Vicuna require pre-downloaded weights which can be found at `cs-u-eagle.cs.umn.edu:/home/jonginn/volume/models`
+  - Bigger LLaMA weights are `cs-u-elk.cs.umn.edu:/home/zaemyung/Models/LLaMA`
 ### Development process
 - Push to `develop` branch directly if your changes don't require code reviews.
 Otherwise, create a new branch and do pull-requests to the `develop` branch.
 - Once enough features are implemented to `develop` branch, it will be peer-reviewd and merged to `main` branch.